jedisct1/dsvpn/README.md

 Features:

 * Runs on TCP.
 Works pretty much everywhere, including on public WiFi where only TCP/443 is open or reliable.
-* Secure.
-Low memory usage.
+* Low and constant memory footprint.
 Doesn't perform any heap memory allocations.
-Uses modern cryptography.
 * Small (~25 KB), with an equally small and readable code base.
-No external dependencies
+No external dependencies.
 * Works out of the box.
 No lousy documentation to read.
 No configuration file.
 No post-configuration.
 Run a single-line command on the server, a similar one on the client and you're done.
 No firewall and routing rules to manually mess with.
 * Works with Linux (client, server) and MacOS/OpenBSD (client).
 Adding support for other operating systems is trivial.
-* Blocks IPv6 on the client to prevent IPv6 leaks.
+* Doesn't leak between reconnects if the network doesn't change.
+Blocks IPv6 on the client to prevent IPv6 leaks.

 Next:

-* Optimized ARM (NEON) implementation
+* Optimized ARM (NEON) implementation.
-* Make everything non-blocking, reduce the number of system calls
+* Make the handshake non-blocking.

 Maybe:

-* Automatically change the DNS settings of the client to the default resolver used by the server
+* Automatically change the DNS settings of the client to the default resolver used by the server.
-* The ability to run custom commands after the link is up
+* The ability to run custom commands after the link is up.
-* Support for multiple clients
+* Support for multiple clients.

 Non-features: